assiamoksit/movie-roi-sql-analysis/README.md

 released between 1916 and 2017.

-**Cleaning up the data:** About a third of the movies (1,574 out of 4,803) were missing a budget or revenue number entirely (listed as $0), so I left those out — they're missing data, not real flops.
+**Cleaning up the data:** About a third of the movies (1,574 out of 4,803) were missing a budget or revenue number entirely (listed as $0), so I left those out since they're missing data, and not real flops.
 I also found a few movies with budgets like $1 or $10, which are obviously typos, not real numbers.
 I set a minimum budget of $10,000 to filter those out, while still keeping real ultra-low-budget movies like *Paranormal Activity* (made for just $15,000), since